Mafumu12/Memo-App/README.md

 Visit http://localhost:8000 in your web browser.

+## Usage
+ - Sign Up:

+## Create an account by signing up.
+ - Log In:

+## Log in using your credentials.
+ - Create Tasks:

+## Once logged in, create tasks, and view the date and time of creation.
+ - Manage Tasks:

+## Mark tasks as complete or incomplete.
+ - Edit and update task details.
+ - Delete tasks.

 ## License
-This project is licensed under the MIT License.
+ - This project is licensed under the MIT License.

 ## Acknowledgments
-Thanks to the Django community for providing a robust framework.
+ - Thanks to the Django community for providing a robust framework.